Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Relations to Other Methods

-where $l\left(\cdot \right)$ is a scalar-valued function.
+where $l\left(\cdot \right)$ is a scalar-valued function of prediction errors.
 The estimate of $\theta$ is then obtained by minimizing $J(\theta)$.
-Moreover, when the error sequence is Gaussian, PEM with a quadratic cost function is equivalent to the ML estimator.
-In this case, the consistency is guaranteed, and the asymptotic covariance is $M_{\text{CR}}^{-1}$ \cite{Ljung1999system}, corresponding to the CRLB given by
+Moreover, when the error sequence is Gaussian, PEM with a quadratic cost function is equivalent to the MLE.
+In this case, the consistency is guaranteed, and the asymptotic covariance is $M_{\text{CR},\theta_\circ}^{-1}$ \cite{Ljung1999system}, corresponding to the CRLB given by